 - Academic submissions: Regular academic submissions can be made in Research Track reporting on research progress, with a paper length up to 12 pages.
 For academic submissions we will use a double-blind review process, i.e. paper submissions must NOT include author names or affiliations (and also not acknowledgements referring to funding bodies).
 Self-citing references should also be removed from the submitted papers (they can be added on after the review) for the double blind reviewing purpose.

 - Industry submissions: Submissions can be made in the Application Track to report on specific data mining implementations and experiences in governments and industry projects.
 Submissions in this category can be up to 12 pages.
-These submissions do not need to be double-blinded.
+The review process for these submissions will also be double-blind.
 A special committee made of industry representatives will assess industry submissions.

 Paper submissions are required to follow the general format specified for papers.
 LaTeX styles and Word templates will be available while LaTeX will be the recommended typesetting package.